 I started yoga in my 50‘s, it has been 10 years now!
-Just by accident I went to the gym for a different class but the schedule had changed and I decided to give it a shot, hoping it would be a beginner yoga class.
+Just by accident, I went to the gym for a different class but the schedule had changed and I decided to give it a shot, hoping it would be a beginner yoga class.

-Later I discovered that one of the goals in yoga is to be able to focus completely in your body, not leaving much room for your mind to wander around.
-That happened in my first class, for all the wrong reasons!
+Later I discovered that one of the goals in yoga is to be able to focus completely on your body, not leaving much room for your mind to wander around.

 In the second part of the class, movements slowed down, I had time to pay attention to how I was moving, what my body could or could not do.

-Looking back now, although it wasn’t a yoga beginner class, (the small gym didn’t have any other options) the teacher did offer variations on the poses and was welcoming.
+Looking back now, although it wasn’t a yoga beginner practice, (the small gym didn’t have any other options) the teacher did offer variations on the poses and was welcoming.
 He was a tall guy, long hair, the epiphany of the yoga teacher, such a stereotype I had in my mind at that time.
 I was so wrong, I laugh thinking of this now!
 His social skills were just not there but the practice was consistent and his passion for yoga, contagious!

-From there I joined a yoga studio and the experience was totally different and gratifying.
+From there I joined a Yoga studio and the experience was totally different and gratifying.

-I started on a yoga beginners practice and soon I felt totally comfortable.
-But, omg, so expensive!
+I started on a yoga beginners practice and soon felt totally comfortable.
 I had several interruptions over these 10 years, I got an old tear in the meniscus that ended up needing to be repaired through surgery.

-With physiotherapy and slow yoga classes I am totally recovered and full speed in hot yoga classes now!
-Since then it has been one of the best journeys in my life towards a healthier life style but I do get that is not easy to get started.
+With physiotherapy and slow yoga classes I am recovered and full speed in Hot Yoga classes now!
+Since then it has been one of the best journeys in my life towards a healthier lifestyle but I do get that is not easy to get started.